milonoir/yaml_rulz/README.md

    location: "* location of section B"
 ```

 For example one of your resources lacks `section_b` for some reason.
-Since the template contains it the validator
+Since the schema contains it the validator
 would think that it is missing.
 To prevent this validation error you have to pass an exclusion file to the validator
 in which you put a regular expression matching `section_b`: